-\textbf{Prediction model $(\mathcal{S}, \mathscr{F})$.} In this paper, we use the popular logarithm score to measure the performance of probabilistic predictions, i.e., $\mathcal{S} = \mathcal{L}$.
-Starting from the system's initial state $x_0$, a probabilistic predictor keeps observing the states and the control inputs, aiming to predict the conditional pdfs of the next state.
-The probabilistic prediction of the SDS state at time step $k$ is a map $\mathscr{F}_k$ from the previous state and control input to a predictive conditional pdf for the next state, i.e.,
+\textbf{Predictor model ($\mathscr{F}$).} Starting from the system's initial state $x_0$, a probabilistic predictor keeps observing the states and the control inputs, aiming to predict the conditional pdfs of the next state. \begin{definition}[Predictive space] Let $\mathcal{F}\subset\mathcal{P}(\mathcal{X})$ be the set of continuous positive pdfs on $\mathcal{X}$ with tail envelope of order $2$, i.e.,